neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 DeepSparse takes advantage of model sparsity to gain its performance speedup.

-Sparsification through pruning and quantization is a broadly studied technique, allowing reductions of 10x in the size and compute needed to execute a network, while maintaining high accuracy.
-DeepSparse is sparsity-aware, so it skips the multiply-adds by 0, shrinking amount of compute in a forward pass.
-Since the sparse computation is memory bound, DeepSparse executes the network depth-wise, breaking the problem into Tensor Columns, vertical stripes of computation that fit in cache.
+Sparsification through pruning and quantization is a broadly studied technique, allowing order-of-magnitude reductions in the size and compute needed to execute a network, while maintaining high accuracy.
+DeepSparse is sparsity-aware, meaning it skips the zeroed out parameters, shrinking amount of compute in a forward pass.
+Since the sparse computation is now memory bound, DeepSparse executes the network depth-wise, breaking the problem into Tensor Columns, vertical stripes of computation that fit in cache.

 <p align="center">
   <img width="60%" src="tensor-columns.png">
 </p>

-Sparse computation, executed depth-wise in cache, allows DeepSparse to deliver GPU-class performance on CPUs!
+Sparse networks with compressed computation, executed depth-wise in cache, allows DeepSparse to deliver GPU-class performance on CPUs!

 ### How Do I Create A Sparse Version of YOLOv5 Trained on My Data?

-Neural Magic's open-source model repository SparseZoo and open-source model optimization library SparseML are integrated with Ultralytics YOLOv5, making it easy to fine-tune a pre-sparsified version of any YOLOv5 model onto custom data with a single CLI command.
+Neural Magic's open-source model repository, SparseZoo, contains pre-sparsified checkpoints of each YOLOv5 model.
+Using SparseML, which is integrated with Ultralytics, you can fine-tune a sparse checkpoint onto your data with a single CLI command.

 [Checkout Neural Magic's YOLOv5 documentation for more details](https://docs.neuralmagic.com/use-cases/object-detection/sparsifying).